What is Ceremonial-Grade Matcha?

 Distinguishing it from other grades of matcha

-Ceremonial grade stands clearly apart from other types and tiers of matcha across a number of key quality indicators and characteristics.
-This section provides an in-depth exploration of how premium ceremonial grade compares to lower commercial matcha grades.
+Ceremonial-grade stands clearly apart from other types and tiers of matcha across several key quality indicators and characteristics.
+This section provides an in-depth exploration of how premium ceremonial-grade compares with lower commercial matcha grades.

 Matcha grades in a nutshell

-Matcha is commonly grouped into four main quality grades: ceremonial, premium, café, and culinary.
+Matcha normally has four main quality grades: ceremonial, premium, café, and culinary.

 The top two tiers, ceremonial and premium, are considered higher grades suited for drinking, while café and culinary grades are lower quality, mainly used for adding flavor to drinks, baked goods, or other recipes.
 It’s similar to black teas, where the lower-quality leaves are used for flavored teas and flavoring.
 But unlike black teas, with matcha, you actually consume the powdered leaves.

-Ceremonial grade sits at the apex as the gold standard – the absolute highest quality matcha produced.
+Ceremonial-grade is at the apex, as the gold standard – the absolute highest quality matcha produced.
 It accounts for less than 1% of total production annually.

 You will find similar three-grade and five-grade systems, but they all start with culinary and have ceremonial at the top.